MicrosoftDocs/learn/learn-pr/aspnetcore/publish-aspnetcore-app/includes/2-publishing-dotnet-apps.md

 :::image type="content" source="../media/framework-dependent.gif" alt-text="An animation showing how a framework-dependent deployment depends on the presence of the .NET runtime on the target machine.":::

 A framework-dependent deployment includes only your app's files and dependencies.
 It doesn't include the .NET runtime.
 Instead, the target machine must have the .NET runtime installed in order to run the app.
-This is the default deployment type for .NET apps.
+This type of deployment is the default for .NET apps.

 ### Self-contained deployment

 :::image type="content" source="../media/self-contained.gif" alt-text="An animation showing how a self-contained deployment includes the .NET runtime with the app.":::

 A self-contained deployment includes your app's files, dependencies, and the .NET runtime.
 The .NET runtime is included with the app, so the target machine doesn't need to have the .NET runtime installed in order to run the app.
-This makes self-contained deployments larger than framework-dependent deployments, but it also makes them more portable.
+Including the runtime makes self-contained deployments larger than framework-dependent deployments, but it also makes them more portable.
 It also makes it easier to run multiple versions of the .NET runtime side by side on the same machine.

 ### Choosing a deployment type